run-llama/llama_index/CONTRIBUTING.md

 #### Vector Stores
 Vector store stores embeddings and supports lookup via similiarty.
+These serve as the main backend data store and retrieval engine for our vector index.

 **Interface**:
 * `add` takes in a sequence of `NodeEmbeddingResults` and insert the embeddings (and possibly the node contents & metadata) into the vector store.